Identification of the Polaron measure in strong coupling and the Pekar variational formula: Introduction and summary

 Here $H^1(\R^3)$ denotes the usual Sobolev space of square integrable functions with square integrable gradient.
 Pekar's conjecture was proved in \cite{DV83} using large deviation theory (see also \cite{LT97} for a different approach) and the Pekar variational formula was analyzed by Lieb (\cite{L76}) who showed that the supremum in \eqref{Pekarfor} is attained and the maximizing set consists of only translates of a single maximizer $\psi_0$, which is rotationally symmetric around $0$.

 Apart from the ground state energy, another relevant physical quantity for the Polaron is its so-called {\it{effective mass}}, whose rigorous definition requires investigating the (asymptotic) behavior of the Polaron path measures $\widehat\P_{\eps,T}$.
 Unlike the partition function, a rigorous analysis of the actual path measures $\widehat\P_{\eps,T}$ turned out to be much more subtle and had remained unanswered on a rigorous level.
-In a recent article (\cite{MV18}) we have shown that there exists $\eps_0,\eps_1\in (0,\infty)$ such that for any fixed $\eps\in (0,\eps_0)\cup (\eps_1,\infty)$, the limit
+In a recent article \cite{MV18} we have shown that for $\eps>0$, the limit

 exists and identified the limit $\widehat\P_\eps$ {\it{explicitly}}.
 As a corollary, we have also deduced the central limit theorem for the distributions